This post explores the topic of being right in relationships.

 At your cores, you both believe in human equality, kindness towards all, and want to see a world with less division.

-However, when it comes to certain issues circulating around the news, you may find yourself disagreeing with one another or not understanding the other person’s perspective.
+However, when it comes to certain issues circulating around the news, you may find yourself disagreeing with one another during difficult conversations or not understanding the other person’s perspective.

-Which leads to a classic intrusive thought of “I don’t know if I can be with someone who thinks that way...” or “we’re too different...this is too hard.”
+Which leads to a classic intrusive thought of “I don’t know if I can be with someone who thinks that way...” or “we’re too different...this is too hard" or "this must not be the right relationship."

 If every time we disagree with our partner, we jump to thinking we can’t be together or that things are too hard, IT’S NO WONDER we’d feel anxious.

-However, if we choose to see disagreements as a way to better understand one another, and better connect—we may just have a shot at finding more acceptance in our relationship and a deeper connection.
+However, if we choose to have open communication and see disagreements as a way to better understand one another, and better connect—we may just have a shot at finding more acceptance in our relationship and a deeper connection.
+Perfectly similar values are not a requirement for a healthy, happy relationship.

 Yung Pueblo, author and poet, writes about this beautifully.
 He says: